dhwanikatagade/notes-on-study/relearning_cpp/concurrency_and_memory_ordering.md

     - Does not reorder Stores with Stores
     - Does not reorder Stores with earlier Loads
     - Loads may be reordered with earlier Stores to different locations
+  - This provides the ordering guarantees of total store ordering (TSO)
+    - All other operation orderings are maintained except StoreLoad ordering
+    - StoreLoad ordering is compromised because of the presence of a store buffer
+    - The value read by a load may not be the last store done on the location due to bye passing
   - Provides more guarantees than generally needed
   - SC Loads, normal Loads and normal Stores are same - `mov`
     - Even normal Loads are not light weight
-  - SC Stores are bus (TODO) locked instructions and a full barrier - `xchg`
+  - SC Stores are bus locked instructions and a full barrier - `xchg`
 - Intel Itanium
   - Normal Loads and Stores are are lighter operations - `ld` and `st`
   - SC Loads are specialised acquire operations - `ld.acq`